Tanderson757/game-winner-2/README.md

 1. Clone this repository to your local machine.

-2. Navigate to the `game-winner-app` directory.
+2. Navigate to the `game-winner-2` directory.

 3. Install the required dependencies using `npm install`.